Henry229/CA_T2A2_webserver/README.md

 Because NoSQL is 'schemaless', data can be stored more flexibly, but RDBs used by this application rarely have schema change.
 On average, it is true that NoSQL is faster than RDB, and when using the same cost, NoSQL database is cost-effective in terms of performance.
 But this depends on which RDB you use.<br>
 NoSQL is recommended when the exact data structure is unknown and data can be changed or expanded.
 However, if data duplication can occur, all collections must be modified when duplicate data is changed, so it is good for systems that do not have many updates.
 On the other hand, because RDB guarantees data integrity and is easy to change, it is suitable for this application where related data is frequently changed.

+### Pros and Cons of RDB

+#### Benefits
+As I mentioned above, data should be saved according to the established schema, ensuring a clear dta structure.
+There is no duplication of data, so data consistency can be guaranteed.

+#### Drawbacks
+As the system grows, complex queries with many JOIN statement will make the system slow down.
+If you want to add columns in tables having a lot of data, you must alter table and create a new table.
+Moreover, improving hardware performance can be costly.

 Reference: https://peps.python.org/pep-0008/ <br>
 Reference: https://docs.rackspace.com/support/how-to/choosing-between-rdbms-and-nosql/
 ____